Unirep/Unirep/packages/docs/docs/contracts-api/unirep-sol.md

 ## fieldCount

-The number of data fields each user has in this Unirep deployment.
+The number of data fields each user has in this UniRep deployment.

 ```sol
 function fieldCount() public view returns (uint8)